 An ancient conifer in the Araucariaceae family, the Wollemi pine was thought to exist only in the fossil record, which dated the tree back 200 million years to the early Jurassic.
-After living trees were discovered in a remote area of the Wollemi National Park near Sydney, horticulturalists have carefully begun to cultivate the pine – and Point Defiance Zoo has not one but three.
+After living trees were discovered in a remote area of the Wollemi National Park near Sydney, horticulturalists have carefully begun to cultivate the pine – and Point Defiance Zoo has not one but four.

 “It’s pretty rare to find them around here,” says Jones, modestly.
 “And ours are apparently some of the largest in the area.”

 FIND OURS: One tree is off the path to the right of Kids’ Zone; another is in the bed sloping down from the old aquarium to Wild Wonders Outdoor Theater; a third is between Penguin Point and Wild Wonders.